terraform-provider-openstack/terraform-provider-openstack/docs/data-sources/networking_subnet_v2.md

 * `ipv6_ra_mode` - (Optional) The IPv6 Router Advertisement mode.
 Valid values
   are `dhcpv6-stateful`, `dhcpv6-stateless`, or `slaac`.

+* `segment_id` - (Optional) The ID of the segment the subnet belongs to.
+  Available when neutron segment extension is enabled.

 * `subnetpool_id` - (Optional) The ID of the subnetpool associated with the subnet.

 * `dns_publish_fixed_ip` - (Optional) If the subnet publishes DNS records.